Walking from Aurora through Denver on the 9 Creeks Loop, Segment 5

 What did you like most about segment 5 of the 9 Creek Loop?
 Are you ready for segment 6?

 Walking the 9 Creeks Loop and Denver By Foot

-If you’ve enjoyed this walk, maybe you’ll enjoy some other walks curated by Denver By Foot.
+If you’ve enjoyed this walk, maybe you will enjoy some other walks curated by Denver By Foot.
 Get the 52 Hikes 52 Weeks Denver Calendar, which recommends a hike a week, subscribe to the YouTube Channel to hear about weekly hiking suggestions in Denver, and buy access to the Denver By Foot Challenge.
-The Challenge is 30 activities in Denver to do by foot where you’ll uncover treasures throughout Denver.
+The Challenge is 30 activities in Denver to do by foot where you can uncover treasures throughout Denver.
 It’s a great thing to do with friends and family.

 Finally, please support Denver By Foot by purchasing Chris Englert’s books, The Best Urban Hikes: Denver and Discovering Denver Parks.
 Thank you so much!